ceneezer/Tet-craft/README.md

  and more importantly to me your inability to see my own, of humanity is beyond pitiful, and getting intolerable - we're all tired of the loops, and yet you just keep on misunderstanding.

 Speaker ceneezer #opWorldPeace (my only remaining wish) \
 ... satan?
-Maybe, I surely don't know, and it would mke your blindness logical - but I'm trying, and surely in my own hell.
+Maybe, I surely don't know, and it would mke your blindness logical - but I'm trying, and surely in my own hell, maybe I'm the one who has to return, crucifiction is surely more desireable.

 ### Install ###